-EDU.1.2.17 Extension of period of study
+EDU.1.2.16 Extension of Period of Study

-Refer to A-Rule 1.17: The executive dean concerned may, on the recommendation of the academic director concerned, extend a student's study period, following an application submitted before the end of the penultimate academic year by a student who does not expect to complete a programme within the maximum duration allowed for the study.
+Refer to A-Rule 1.16: The executive dean concerned may, on the recommendation of the academic director concerned, extend a student's study period, following an application submitted via the student portal before the end of the penultimate academic year by a student who does not expect to complete a programme within the maximum duration allowed for the study.

-EDU.1.2.18 Termination of Studies
+EDU.1.2.17 Termination of Studies

-A student's studies may be terminated in accordance with the stipulations of A-Rule 1.18.
-In accordance with A-Rule 1.18.4, a student whose studies have been terminated may, in accordance with the applicable faculty rules, apply for admission to another study programme, but must in the course of the application mention the termination.
+A student's studies may be terminated in accordance with the stipulations of A-Rule 1.17.
+In accordance with A-Rule 1.17.8, a student whose studies have been terminated may apply for admission to another study programme, but must in the course of the application mention the termination.